chrischernoff/chrischernoff.github.com/source/_posts/2013-03-19-setting-up-git-and-github-on-your-mac.md

 date: 2013-03-19 22:26
 banner: /uploads/2013/03/git_setup.jpg
 ---
 There are already plenty of guides that explain the particular steps of getting Git and Github going on your mac in detail.
-However I had difficulty finding one that explained _every_ step required _in order_ with simple enough instructions for Terminal novices to follow along with autonomously.
+However, I had difficulty finding one that explained _every_ step required _in order_ with simple enough instructions for Terminal novices to follow along with autonomously.

 So I decided to write one myself.